What it does: Australia’s spy agency

 As with most public service roles, you’ll need to develop your capabilities to be competitive to move up to the next level.

-ASIO is a unique workplace with an important purpose and the staff are committed to deliver on its mission.
+ASIO is a unique workplace with an important purpose and the staff are committed to delivering on its mission.

 The Organisation will work with you and support you through the good times and the more challenging times—we’re busy and our work can be stressful, but we take care of each other and provide a number of support services for our officers.